imaditax/imaditax/README.md

 ## 💻 What I’m Working On

-Beginner projects from CS50 and Sme personal mini-games
+Beginner projects from CS50 and Some personal mini-games

 Small games and interactive projects in Scratch